top of page

 Capacity building

 In collaboration with Sabah Wildlife Department, we conducted training and capacity building to equip the wardens with the necessary skills as a CHWW.
-Let us wish all the best to this team!

 photo_2021-12-01_09-24-27.jpg